All Episodes

 Terrorist prisoners of war.

-Why they ought to, and certain judges, why they need access to lawyers and the U.S. legal system.
+It is being said by the ACLU and certain legal groups why they ought to, and certain judges, why they need access to lawyers and the U.S. legal system.

-All right, how many of them are down at Club Gitmo?
+How many of them are down at Club Gitmo?

-Can you imagine 530 trials with the average U.S. lawyer defending these guys?
+Somebody, can you imagine 530 trials with the average U.S. lawyer defending these guys?

 They'll be out in two weeks.

-Can you imagine the U.S. attorney's offices around the country trying to gear up cases against these?
+Can you imagine the U.S. attorneys' offices around the country trying to gear up cases against these?

 You don't fight wars this way.

-We're we're tying our hands in a whole bunch of ways in terms of dealing with the immediate threat.
+We're tying our hands in a whole bunch of ways in terms of dealing with the immediate threat.

-And this is why, just to show you, Randy, that you and I are on the same page.
+And this is why, just to show you, Randy, that you and I are on the same page, you know, all this talk during the last campaign, Carrie said, we, we need to beef up the ports.

 We need to beef up the cargo areas.

-We need a senator, we don't have the manpower.
+Senator, we don't have the manpower.

 You'd have to take every citizen away from the job he or she has and put them on permanent watch duty.